adfinis/virtesk/README.rst

 Amoothei-VDI
 ============

-Amoothei-VDI is a Open Source VDI solution designed with thinclients and virtual rooms in mind.
+Amoothei-VDI is an Open Source VDI solution.
+It allows to run virtual desktops in a RHEV/Ovirt environment seamlessly.
+The virtual desktops are displayed on thin clients in physical rooms.
+You can manage both the virtual desktops and the physical thin clients efficiently using the well-aligned tool collection.

 It is well-suited to virtualize workplaces in educational environments.

-The technical foundation is formed by:
+The technical building blocks are:

 * Red Hat Enterprise Virtualization (RHEV) / Ovirt Virtualization
 * Spice VDI protocol
 * RHEL / CentOS for infrastructure services
-* Fedora Linux for thinclients
+* Fedora Linux for thin clients
-* Active Directory (or Samba4) for Windows Domain Services
+* Active Directory (or Samba4) for Windows domain services
-* Windows 7 VDI Desktops
+* Windows VDI desktops

 Documentation is available `here <https://docs.adfinis-sygroup.ch/adsy/amoothei/html/>`__.